 Employers should be able to explain the rationale behind their policy, but consultation and dialogue with employees is also wise so that concerns can be addressed before matters get out of hand.

 Amy Jones is a Senior Solicitor in the Employment Law team.
-Please contact Amy on 01382 229111 or email email@example.com for more information
+If you would like to discuss any of the issues raised in this article, please contact Amy on 01382 229111 or email email@example.com.